You’re life as a founder will be from 5%-50% easier if your VCs all trust each other

 It’s at least worth trying to end up with a syndicate like that

-I’ve been investing just long enough — since 2013 — to see some higher-level patterns emerge.
-In the end, the best founders with even a hint of traction end up winning.
-I’ve seen that now across 5 unicorns.
+I’ve been investing long enough — since 2013 — to see some higher-level patterns emerge.
+In the end, the best founders with even a hint of true traction end up winning.
+I’ve seen that now across 5 billion+ exits.
 They find a way.

 But … it sure helps if you make it easier on yourself.
 If you make fewer unforced errors, in particular.

-And one potential unforced error founders tend not to see is picking VCs that don’t trust each other … when they don’t have to.
+And one potential subtle unforced error founders tend not to see is picking VCs that don’t trust each other … at least when they don’t have to.

 What happens when you have multiple VCs that don’t trust each other?

 - Murky, non-aligned position on the next round.
 When your VCs know and trust each other, they come to alignment on the next round, and what it takes to support it, and what it takes to bridge you if you need a bridge.
 When your VCs don’t trust each other, you never see alignment unless you are a rocketship.
 This just makes it harder to close the next round.
 You want everyone on your cap table to be your champions.
 It’s just harder when trust isn’t there.